isomerpages/moe-canberrapri/_about-us/Apple Distinguished School.md

 Since inception, Canberra Primary School (CPS) has been incorporating cutting-edge, ICT-based pedagogies in its curriculum to enhance teaching and learning.
 With a visionary leadership and leadership support, teachers’ growth mindset and ongoing teachers’ professional development, CPS continuously seeks opportunities to enable rich learning experiences for its pupils by providing learner-centred environment through harnessing digital technologies and leveraging pupils’ 1:1 Personal Learning Devices (PLDs).

 **Learning**
 A comprehensive, progressive and distinctive [Applied Learning Programme – ICT & Media (ALP)](https://canberrapri.moe.edu.sg/our-programmes/applied-learning-programme) which consists of two stages have been put in place since 2014.
-The stages are:
+The stages are:<br/>

-·         Foundation Stage: Start Young, Start It Right
+* Foundation Stage: Start Young, Start It Right

-·         Orientation Stage: Orientation to My Future Learning
+* Orientation Stage: Orientation to My Future Learning

 Over time, in addition to the two stages above, a third stage known as Future Learners, Future School is introduced.
 Together, these three stages provide enriching learning experiences that serve as the cornerstones of the heartbeat of a Canberra’s Learner as shown in Figure 1.